 The wow moments just kept on coming throughout my entire trip.
 Such endless blue skies and expanses of water made it hard at times to find that spot where sky and land meet.
 I made this trip with my girlfriends, but it is definitely a place I'd like to revisit with my husband.
 It can be fun, quirky, and magical.
 Since it's all-inclusive, it is easy—which is important to me when I get away.

 Sometimes I find those wow moments quite by accident.
 But Puerto Vallarta is filled with them and Hotel Mousai is over the top.
 I discovered so many amazing luxury wow moments at Hotel Mousai in Mexico.
-The day after I left the hotel, I woke up missing my balcony, my private hot tub and my breakfast with the salt air bringing me a peace of mind that comes only in paradise.
+The day after I left the hotel, I woke up missing my balcony, my private hot tub, and my breakfast with the salt air bringing peace of mind that comes only in paradise.
 And, our Wander writers have many more ideas for visiting Mexico.